-Found in Translation was founded in 2011 and in 6.5 years has gained recognition as one of the most innovative and effective emerging social enterprises in the world.
+Found in Translation was founded in 2011 and has gained recognition as one of the most innovative and effective emerging social enterprises in the world.
 Our Medical Interpreter Certificate job training program generates opportunity at the intersection of some of the nation's biggest challenges: jobs, economic mobility, institutional racism, and health care costs, access and disparities.
 Our mission is twofold:

 - To give low-income bilingual women an opportunity to achieve economic security through the use of their language skills

 - To unleash bilingual talent into the workforce to fight racial, ethnic, and linguistic disparities in health care

 We are seeking energetic and enthusiastic childcare volunteers to supervise young children for our evening educational programming.
 This role is an essential component of the Found in Translation supportive services for our program participants, since the costs of childcare are often a prohibitive or insurmountable financial barrier for parents seeking professional enrichment opportunities.
 Without childcare, many of the mothers in our program would not be able to attend classes and events.